Marcus Crandell: Saskatchewan Roughriders

 In March 2005, Crandell signed as a free agent with the Saskatchewan Roughriders.
 He started the season as backup to Nealon Greene, a former teammate in Edmonton in 1999.
 Crandell relieved Greene in game 6 against Ottawa, game 7 against Montreal, and game 8 against Ottawa.
 In game 10, the Labour Day Classic against Winnipeg, Crandell got his first start as a Roughrider.
 The Roughriders won 45-26.
 Including this game, Crandell won his first five starts.
 However, he would lose his next three starts, and Greene would start the final game of the regular season in BC.
 Saskatchewan qualified for the East Semi-Final via the crossover.
 Crandell started the game against Montreal, but the Roughriders lost 30-14.

 In 2006, the Roughriders acquired Kerry Joseph after the Ottawa Renegades ceased operations.
 Crandell started the season as his backup, but started against Hamilton in game 9 when Joseph was out with injury.
 Unfortunately, Crandell got injured early in the game, and was replaced by Rocky Butler.
 The Roughriders won 46-15.
 Crandell started the last game of the regular season in Edmonton, which Saskatchewan lost 20-18.

 In 2007, Crandell was once again the backup to Joseph.
 Crandell started game 17 against Edmonton, which the Roughriders won 36-29 in overtime.
 Joseph won the CFL's Most Outstanding Player Award.
 The Roughriders won the 2007 Grey Cup, Crandell's second Grey Cup win.

 In 2008, Joseph was traded to the Toronto Argonauts.
 Crandell started the season as the starting quarterback for the Roughriders, but suffered an injury in game 2 against BC.
 Crandell was 3-2 as the Roughrider starting quarterback, with wins against Edmonton, BC, and Calgary, and losses against Calgary and Edmonton.
 Following the Edmonton loss in August, the Roughriders were 6-2.
 However, they acquired Michael Bishop from Toronto, which prompted the Roughriders to release Crandell.

+Career statistics

-CFL career statistics
+CFL

 As of 2025, the CFL lists Crandell with 64 games started at quarterback position.
 Previous CFL lists have a total of 67 games started (Calgary 48, Saskatchewan 16, Edmonton 3).
 The official 2025 CFL guide has Crandell's starting quarterback record as 25–39.